Written on 14 May 2018.

 The main focus, with the Wide Open Project, is to understand how a territory and its communities can be positively impacted by alternative third-places: incubators, livinglabs, ecovillages… combining community empowerment and value creation.

-The goal of this research, conducted by two EDHEC students, is to find out how these impactful models work, and how do we can duplicate them.
+The goal of this research, conducted by two EDHEC Alumni, is to find out how these impactful models work, and how do we can duplicate them.
 We chose to start with Detroit, to discover the many initiatives responsible for the city’s current come back, which also tackle some of its big social issues.
 The city is now at a turning point: its development can go many different ways, some more inclusive & sustainable than others.
 There is something about Detroit that really embodies the spirit to start anything you want, start over, start fresh and start a business.
 It is a big city but small community of makers, small business owners and people who really want to support each other.

 At Build Institute, various ethnicities & incomes are represented among students: 45% African American, 42% Caucasian, 5% Hispanic, and 5% other ethnic backgrounds; 73% of graduates are low to moderate income, and 83% of Build students are female.
 Starting with adaptable payment conditions, anybody may afford their core 8-week business and project planning class, designed for aspiring and established entrepreneurs.
 Classes are taught by local experts and cover all the basics of starting a business – from licensing to financial literacy, market research to cashflow and more.
 The idea is that students leave the class with a drafted business plan, a cohort of fellow entrepreneurs in Detroit, and the knowledge and confidence to take their idea to the next level.